-Here are a few simple steps you should take as a small business owner to help make sure your accounts are right.
+Here are a few simple steps you should take as a small business owner in the UK to help make sure your accounts are right.

-When I worked in a small accountancy firms I worked on accounts for a number of small self-employed ventures, including artists, taxi drivers, electricians, performers and writers.
-It was amazing to think if these clients had taken a few simple steps themselves they would have saved money.
-Their accountancy fees would have been lower, because it would have taken us less time to do their accounts, and in many cases they would have paid less tax too!
+When I worked in a small accountancy firm, I worked on accounts for a number of small self-employed ventures, including artists, taxi drivers, electricians, performers and writers.
+It was amazing to think if these clients had taken a few simple steps themselves, they would have saved money.
+Their accountancy fees would have been lower because it would have taken us less time to do their accounts, and in many cases, they would have paid less tax too!

 Don't turn up with a random jumbled bundle of invoices and expenses, with amounts that bear no relation to what is going in and out according to your bank statement.
-Instead follow these 8 simple tips:
+Instead, follow these eight simple tips:

 - Keep Track of Ingoings and Outgoings